jmgurvitch/art-of-data/descriptive_stats.md

 **Descriptive statistics** is also called **summary statistics**, and as the name implies, is the study of _describing_ datasets.

 1. Descriptive stats can only be applied to samples and _not_ populations.
 Why do you think that is?

+  We can't collect data about every member of the population--we can describe only the subset that we have information about, which is the sample.

 2. Why can't we use descriptive stats to make conclusions about a population?

+  See above.

 3. Some measures you may already be familiar with include the **mean** and **mode**.
 What information is captured by those numbers, and what information is lost?

 ## Describing Qualitative Data